-MMRP168 Berryessa Station- Traffic FEIS & SEIR-2 King Road and McKee Road- There are no cost effective feasible improvements that can be made beyond those described for 2030 No Build conditions to mitigate adverse effects from the Project.
+MMRP168 Berryessa Station- Traffic FEIS & TR SEIR-2 King Road and McKee Road- There are no cost effective feasible improvements that can be made beyond those described for 2030 No Build conditions to mitigate adverse effects from the Project.
 The necessary improvement to mitigate the Project's adverse effect at this intersection to an acceptable level consists of the addition of a third westbound through lane.
 However, this improvement would require the widening of McKee Road, which is not feasible due to Right of Way (ROW) constraints.
 Because the Project would contribute to traffic congestion at this intersection, it will contribute a 'fair share' amount toward the implementation of this traffic improvement.
 Should a feasible improvement be determined, a 'fair share' contribution will be evaluated at that time.
-D MMRP169 Berryessa Station - Traffic FEIS & SEIR-2 Capitol Avenue and McKee Road- There are no cost effective feasible improvements that can be made beyond those described for 2030 No Build conditions to mitigate the Project's adverse effects.
+VTA COMPLETE 2Q 2017 MMRP169 Berryessa Station - Traffic FEIS & TR SEIR-2 Capitol Avenue and McKee Road-There are no cost effective feasible improvements that can be made beyond those described for 2030 No Build conditions to mitigate the Project's adverse effects.
 With the newly constructed Capitol Light Rail Transit (LRT) line, Capitol Avenue has been upgraded to its extent to allow for the operation of the LRT in its median.
 Further improvement of the intersection would not be compatible with LRT operations.
-VTA will comply with the Protected Intersection Policy as required including providing fair-share funding (amount to be negotiated) towards the construction of identified offsetting improvements. Ð MMRP170 Berryessa- Station - Traffic FEIS TR-12 McLaughlin Avenue and Story Road- Possible improvements include the addition of a second northbound left-turn lane.
+VTA will comply with the Protected Intersection Policy as required including providing fair-share funding (amount to be negotiated) towards the construction of identified offsetting improvements. Ð VTA Based on the revised 2013 Traffic Impact Analysis, the project no longer adversely impacts this intersection; therefore, no mitigation is warranted.
+MITIGATION N/A N/A MMRP170 Berryessa Station Traffic FEIS TR McLaughlin Avenue and Story Road-Possible improvements include the addition of a second northbound left-turn lane.
 Though adverse effects would be mitigated and intersection level of service would improve with this improvement, the level of service would remain an unacceptable LOS E during the PM peak hour.
 The necessary improvement to improve intersection level of service to an acceptable level consists of the addition of a third southbound left-turn lane and widening of Story Road from six to eight through lanes.
 This improvement would require the widening of both McLaughlin Avenue and Story Road, which is infeasible due to ROW constraints.
-P MMRP171 Berryessa- Station - Traffic FEIS & SEIR-2 King Road and Story Road- There are no cost effective feasible improvements that can be made beyond those described for 2030 No Build conditions to mitigate the Project's adverse effects.
+0 VTA Based on the revised 2013 Traffic Impact Analysis, the project no longer adversely impacts this intersection; therefore, no mitigation is warranted.
+MITIGATION N/A N/A MMRP171 Berryessa- Station - Traffic FEIS & TR King Road and Story Road-There are no cost effective feasible improvements that can be made beyond those described for 2030 No Build conditions to mitigate the Project's adverse effects.
 The necessary improvement to mitigate the Project's effect at this intersection to an acceptable level consists of the widening of King Road from four to six through lanes.
 The widening of King Road is not feasible due to ROW constraints.
 Because the Project would contribute to traffic congestion at this intersection, it will contribute a 'fair share' amount toward the implementation of this traffic improvement.
-Should a feasible improvement be determined, a 'fair share' contribution will be evaluated at that time. Ð
+Should a feasible improvement be determined, a 'fair share' contribution will be evaluated at that time.
+VTA Based on the revised 2013 Traffic Impact Analysis, the project no longer adversely impacts this intersection; therefore, no mitigation is warranted.
+MITIGATION N/A N/A